 Do you find yourself standing in ankle-deep water during your shower?
 Does a sink in your bathroom or kitchen take forever to drain?
 If this sounds like you and your house, you might have a clogged drain.

 Sinks in the bathroom and kitchen are typically the ones that get clogged.
 Think about everything going down them: food particles, hair, soap and shampoo build-up.

 Over time, things built up in your drains, causing them to slow down.
 It's not pleasant to think about, but it could always be worse.
 Ever hear of a fatberg?

-You can try to remove the clog on your own with drain cleaners, but be careful, as some of them are damaging to your pipes or to you if they splash back and get in your eyes or on your skin.
+You can try to remove the clog on your own with drain cleaners, but be careful, as some of them are damaging to pipes and to the eyes and skin.
 The better choice would likely be to contact a professional drain cleaning company.